 How to Reconstitute Peptides

 Reconstitution is the process of dissolving lyophilized (freeze-dried) peptides in a liquid solution, typically bacteriostatic water.
-This step is essential before peptides can be used for research purposes.
+Proper technique is essential for maintaining peptide integrity and ensuring accurate research results.

 What You'll Need